 Post-secondary courses, taken at an institution either inside or outside Alberta, are not typically equated to credits for the Alberta High School Diploma but may be evaluated for and applied toward the High School Equivalency Diploma.
-Recognizing the importance of supporting transitions from high school to post-secondary and/or the workplace, the Provincial Dual Credit Strategy will create opportunities for high school students to earn both high school and post-secondary credits for the same coursework.
+However, recognizing the importance of supporting transitions from high school to post-secondary and/or the workplace, the Provincial Dual Credit Strategy continues to create opportunities for high school students to earn both high school and post-secondary credits for the same coursework.
+Completion of dual credit courses may be considered for credit toward the Alberta High School Diploma.
 For more information, see Awarding and Reporting Dual Credits.